coglinev3/ansible-development/docs/vagrant_environment/vagrantfile.md

 # The whole Vagrantfile

-This document describes the basis of this development environment - the `Vagrantfile`.
+This document describes the base of this development environment - the `Vagrantfile`.
 Every section of this file and how you can use it will be explaind step by step.